20 Must-Try Vietnamese Dishes: Essential Guide To Food in Hanoi

 But we know that Vietnamese cuisine is much more diverse than just these two dishes.
 In fact, it encompasses a lot more than just sandwiches and soups!

-As we wind down our time here in Vietnam, I want to share with you all some of my favorite dishes that we enjoyed while we were in Hanoi.
-For those of you planning a trip to Hanoi in the future, when international travel is safe again, this guide will help you discover your own favorite food in Hanoi!
+Reflecting on our time in Vietnam, I want to share with you all some of my favorite dishes that we enjoyed while we were in Hanoi.
+For those of you planning a trip to Hanoi in the future, this guide will help you discover your own favorite food in Hanoi!

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.